-Event organisers who have food vendors

-at their event are required to ensure that

-all vendors are registered with Camden
+Event organisers who have food vendors at their event are required to ensure that all vendors are registered with Camden Council.
+Vendors who have not registered will not be permitted to trade at the event.

-Council.
-These requirements relate to

-all food operations where any food or

-beverage, including sampling of these,

-is intended to be sold or given away as

-part of a charity, service organisation,
+These requirements relate to all food operations where any food or beverage, including sampling of these, is intended to be sold or given away as part of a charity, service organisation, fundraising, sporting, promotional or commercial event.

-7.1 SAFETY STANDARDS

-- SALE OF FOOD
+7.1 SAFETY STANDARDS - SALE OF FOOD

-Safety Standards the sale of food includes:
+Under the Australia New Zealand Food Safety Standards the sale of food includes: